Ohiopyle State Park

-The land around Ohiopyle was slowly settled and eventually the rugged land near the river was settled.
-The early settlers were farmers, hunters and trappers.
+The land around Ohiopyle and eventually the rugged land near the river was settled.
+The early settlers were farmers, hunters, and trappers.
 In 1811, the National Road passed near Ohiopyle, making the area more accessible to settlers and to markets.
 Lumbering became a major industry.
-The production of barrels and other wood products, tanning, salt mining and coal mining were small industries.
+The production of barrels and other wood products, tanning, salt mining, and coal mining were small industries.

 The freedom afforded by the automobile decreased the tourists coming to Ohiopyle by train.
 The decline in visitors was eventually the end of the Ferncliff resort.
 In time, the buildings were removed, allowing the forests to regenerate.
 Foundations of these buildings can still be seen in the Ferncliff Peninsula.
 Recognizing the natural beauty of the area, the Western Pennsylvania Conservancy purchased much of the property and sold it to the Commonwealth in the mid-1960s.